Chapter 12.36

 D. Reservations.

 2. Reservations for the Riverfront Park recreational vehicle facility may be made up to one year in advance at City Hall.
-Ten spaces will be designated available for reservation.
-These spaces may be reserved by paying a nonrefundable administrative fee of the amount listed in the master fee schedule adopted by resolution of the city council plus the daily fee established in subsection B of this section for the period being reserved at the time the reservation is made.
+Seventeen spaces will be designated available for reservation.
+These spaces may be reserved by paying the daily fee established in the master fee schedule adopted by resolution of the city council at the time the reservation is made.

-4. The small covered eating area at the Riverfront Park may be reserved by paying a fee at the time the reservation is made as follows: for residents, the amount listed in the master fee schedule adopted by resolution of the city council; and for all others, the amount listed in the master fee schedule.
+4. The small covered eating area at the Riverfront Park may be reserved by paying a fee at the time the reservation is made for the amount listed in the master fee schedule adopted by resolution of the city council.

-5. The Memorial Park shelter may be reserved by paying a fee at the time the reservation is made as follows: for residents, the amount listed in the master fee schedule adopted by resolution of the city council; and for all others, the amount listed in the master fee schedule.
+5. The Memorial Park shelters may be reserved by paying a fee at the time the reservation is made for the amount listed in the master fee schedule adopted by resolution of the city council.

-6. The Bingham Park shelter may be reserved by paying a fee at the time the reservation is made as follows: for residents, the amount listed in the master fee schedule adopted by resolution of the city council; and for all others, the amount listed in the master fee schedule.
+6. The Bingham Park shelter may be reserved by paying a fee at the time the reservation is made for the amount listed in the master fee schedule adopted by resolution of the city council.

-7. The Hammer Heritage Square may be reserved by paying a fee at the time the reservation is made as follows: for residents, the amount listed in the master fee schedule adopted by resolution of the city council; and for all others, the amount listed in the master fee schedule, except that the city council may authorize the use of this facility free of charge to the Sedro-Woolley Farmers Market on an annual basis.
+7. The Hammer Heritage Square may be reserved by paying a fee at the time the reservation is made for the amount listed in the master fee schedule adopted by resolution of the city council, except that the city council may authorize the use of this facility free of charge to the Sedro-Woolley Farmers Market on an annual basis.

 12.36.025 Fee waivers for city-owned facilities.

-City facilities may be utilized free of any charge for rental or utilities by the city of Sedro-Woolley any city use and for certain community events sponsored by and authorized by the council including the following events: Founders’ Day, Loggerodeo (includes 4th of July), City of Lights Festival, and Thanksgiving.
-Additional events may be authorized at the discretion of the council.
+City facilities may be utilized free of any charge for rental or utilities for certain community events including Loggerodeo (includes 4th of July) and City of Lights Festival.
+These events will be permitted through the special events process.
 (Ord.
+2095-25 § 1, 2025; Ord.
 1588-07 § 1, 2007)

 12.36.030 Community center facility.